Grand China Air: U.S. sanctions

 In January 2021, the United States government named Grand China Air as a company "owned or controlled" by the People's Liberation Army and thereby prohibited any American company or individual from investing in it.

 Destinations

 Grand China Air will serve the same destinations as Hainan Airlines.

 Fleet

 Current fleet

-As of August 2025, Grand China Air operates an all-Boeing fleet consisting of the following aircraft:
+As of August 2025, Grand China Air operates an all-Boeing 737-800 fleet composed of the following aircraft:

 Former fleet

 The airline previously operated the following aircraft (as of August 2018):